syrop/syrop.github.io/_posts/2018-12-26-permissions-rxjava-and-lifecycle.markdown

 {% endhighlight %}

-The call `permissions()` automatically retrieves an instance of the permission-handling class, whose Kodein binding has been created in the module by this line:
+The call `permissions` automatically retrieves an instance of the permission-handling class, whose Kodein binding is created in the module in this line:

 {% highlight kotlin %}